 - Avoid stressing plants by exposing them to temperature extremes.

-- Provide additional nutrients in the form of organic fertilizers only when necessary, especially avoiding too much Nitrogen fertilizer, which stimulates the tender vegetative growth that aphids are most attracted to.
+- Provide additional nutrients in the form of organic fertilizers only.
+Avoid too much Nitrogen fertilizer, which stimulates the tender vegetative growth that aphids are most attracted to.

 - Select plant varieties that are resistant to aphid infestations and/or the plant diseases they transmit.